Tested with a Raspberry Pi 5 and OS Bookworm January 2025.

 At the top, you can start, pause, and stop the sync process.
 “Open” will launch a browser window for further settings.
 “Folders” will show you which folders are being synched.
 The rest is self-explanatory.

 Select “Open” and a browser window will come up.
-If you can see this, then the installation on your Mac will have been successful.
+If you can see this, the installation on your Mac will have succeeded.

 On a fresh installation, you may see a sample folder under “Folders” and no device under “Remote Devices”.